Asian Art Outpost

 shitai

-This is the title of the Four Noble Truths as taught in virtually all sects of Buddhism.
-They are suffering (dukkha), desire (samudaya), release from desire (nirodha), and the path leading away from suffering (magga).
+四諦 is the title of the Four Noble Truths as taught in virtually all sects of Buddhism.

 This term is exclusively used by devout Buddhists.
 It is not a common term, and is remains an unknown concept to most Japanese, Chinese, and Korean people.

-See Also...
-Enlightenment
+See Also: Enlightenment

 Four Noble Truths: Suffering